 10 Great Christmas Days Out

 There’s so much to do all over the UK at Christmas, it’s hard to know where to start.
-Luckily our friends at KidRated.com – the website where kids review and rate family attractions – have done the hard work for you, and found the top 10 things to do with your family during the festive season.
+Luckily, our friends at KidRated have found the top 10 things to do with your family during the festive season.
 Ho, ho, ho!

-Kids' favourite, LEGOLAND, is even more exciting at Christmas when it's full of festive fun, including an Elves Workshop, a Mrs LEGO Toy Shop, and a magical grotto to meet the main man himself, Santa.
+Kids' favourite, LEGOLAND, is even more exciting at this time of year when it's full of festive fun in the Christmas Kingdom.
+Book tickets online to enjoy a LEGO Scavenger Hunt, Christmas decoration-making workshops, a LEGO Santa and festive foodie treats.
+Plus, there's a magical grotto to meet the main man himself, Santa (must be pre-booked) and all the usual fun attractions and rides.

 Kids will love: Receiving a special LEGO gift from Father Christmas.